Happy Veterans Day! 7 Celebrity Chefs Who Served In The Military

 The regimented world of the military often overlaps with those of the restaurant industry–in fact, the essential brigade de cuisine was inspired by Escoffier’s time in the French Army.
-In recognition of their dual service on this Memorial Day weekend, here are seven renowned chefs who served in the military before they became famous.
+In recognition of their dual service on this Veterans Day weekend, here are seven renowned chefs who served in the military before they became famous.